jan-cieslik/cancer_informatics/docs/using_R/breast cancer.md

 In this case we use the survival object created above and add the predictor variables of interest.
 For example **age, meno, size and nodes**.
 Getting more detailed information on the abbreviations and all the information contained in the dataset, it is advisable to consult the above-mentioned website, including the legend.
-For the sake of simplicity, only the four variables are briefly explained below.
+For the sake of simplicity, only four variables are briefly explained below.

 :::info
 - age: age at surgery